Bush the

 Arab-Muslim world with the talisman of American democracy now.
 It was

-a lost cause even before the Abu Ghraib revelations; now its less
+a lost cause even before the Abu Ghraib revelations; now it’s less

-than a wistful hope its a mad fantasy.
+than a wistful hope — it’s a mad fantasy.

 Yet Bush argues that the